tea2code/make-it-hit/README.md

 A little game where you must shoot objects to targets.

+## Changelog

+- [2012-02-23] Version 1: Basically a improved version of the prototype.
+Better map/level format with improved parser.

 ## Level Format

 If not mentioned otherwise all values are strings.
 Integer, floating-point or boolean values are marked.
 A level without all required values might not work at all.